 Sports betting is up and running in the state of Indiana, with the Hoosier state offering a range of betting options that cover both in-person and online bettors.
 With a number of high profile professional sports teams residing in the state, as well as some of the biggest names in college sports, there is no shortage of interest in sports betting in Indiana.
-In this guide to Indiana sports betting, find out everything you need to know about getting bets down in the Hoosier state.
+In this guide eou will find out everything you need to know about getting bets down in the Hoosier state.

 Indiana’s sports betting law was signed into law in 2019, when Gov. Eric Holcomb officially signed H1015 into law.
 Because of that legislation, the Indiana Gaming Commission is now responsible for overseeing sports betting activity throughout the state, with the IGC having the ability to grant licenses to entities that want to offer sports betting within state lines.

 This bill passed through the state’s Congress relatively easily once it finally got through.
 It passed in the House of Representatives by a 59-36 margin, and passed the Senate in a 37-12 vote to make it to the desk of Governor Holcomb.